canjs/can-define/list/docs/prototype.join.md

 @function can-define/list/list.prototype.join join
 @parent can-define/list/list.prototype

-@description Join a DefineList"s elements into a string.
+@description Join a DefineList's elements into a string.
 @signature `list.join(separator)`

   `join` turns a DefineList into a string by inserting _separator_ between the string representations